 Buildings disappear faster than you expect.

 In 2019, I set up a tripod on Siltasaarenkatu in Hakaniemi and shot a 30-second exposure of an unremarkable office block.
 Functionalist facade, mid-century bones, nothing you would photograph twice.
-Seven years later, that building is gone.
-In its place stands Lyyra, an award-winning mixed-use quarter designed by ARCO Architecture Company and Cederqvist & Jäntti Arkkitehdit.
+Four years later, that building was gone.
+In its place stands Lyyra, a mixed-use quarter designed by ARCO Architecture Company and Cederqvist & Jäntti Arkkitehdit.
 Same street corner.
 Completely different city.

 Shoot what exists, not what matters

 We photograph buildings because a client needs images now.
 But the secondary value of architectural photography is documentation.
 Every building we shoot becomes a record of a specific moment in a city's life.
 Hakaniemi's old office block had no architectural significance.
 Nobody commissioned that 2019 shot.
-But that photograph is now the only professional record of what stood on that corner for over 50 years.
+But that photograph is now a record of what stood on that corner for over 50 years.

 Lyyra rewrites the corner

-Developed by Ylva for the University of Helsinki's student union, Lyyra stacks offices, a hotel, 178 rooms, apartments, restaurants, and a metro entrance into two buildings connected by a pedestrian street.
-Light brick facades with patinated copper trim at different shades per section.
-It won a Global BIM Award in 2024 and targets LEED Platinum certification.
-We returned to the same corner with the same focal length, 16mm, to document what replaced what we had already recorded.
+Developed by Ylva for the University of Helsinki's student union, Lyyra stacks offices, a 178-room hotel, apartments, restaurants, and a metro entrance into two buildings connected by a pedestrian street.
+Light brick facades with patinated copper trim, each section at a different shade.
+The project won the 2024 Tekla BIM Awards Global in the commercial category and targets both LEED Platinum and WELL certification.
+We returned to the same corner with the same focal length to document what replaced what we had already recorded.